byrialsen/WindowsServiceUtil/README.md

 ## What's included

 - 'Source' folder contains both the code related to 'WindowsServiceUtil' and also a sample of a Windows Service.
-- 'BuildOutput' contains all binary files related to the sample Windows Service.
 - The binary ```wsu.exe``` is added to the root of repo.
-- A sample InnoSetup script can be used as an example to show how the utility can be used.
-The .iss file is also placed in the root of the repo.
+- A sample InnoSetup script ```WindowsService.iss``` is place in the root of the repo.

 # How to tryout

 - Clone this repository.
-- Start PowerShell (As Administrator).
+- Start PowerShell as 'Administrator'.
-- Run '.\Build.ps1' to publish service files in '.\BuildOutput'.
+- Run '.\Build.ps1' to publish service files into '.\BuildOutput'.
-- Compile '.\WindowsService.iss'.
+- Compile and run script '.\WindowsService.iss'.
-- Run the '.\Setup.exe'